AMonoyios/CO3808-Thesis/README.md

 ### 20w23a:
 Added on focus controller, Intro to interaction point
 #### bugs:
-B4) Working - Focus items do not defocus, they override <br/>
+B4) Fixed - Focus items do not defocus, they override <br/>
+### 20w23b:
+Worked on fixing bug in defocusing an interact point